-- (1) Preliminary Project Review - County staff, or its' designees will review each application for completeness and threshold eligibility.
-A Project Snapshot will then be prepared for each application, summarizing key elements such as scope, cost, tie-back or mitigation justification, funding, dependencies, risks and timeline.
+- (1) Preliminary Project Review - County staff, or designees will review each application for completeness and threshold eligibility.
+A Project Snapshot will then be prepared for each application, summarizing key elements such as scope, cost, mitigation justification, funding, dependencies, risks and timeline.
 The projects will then be grouped by priority and readiness to proceed. - (2) Evaluation Committee Review - All eligible projects then advance to an Evaluation Committee.
 The Committee members will evaluate each project in the highest priority groups and score them according to established criteria.
-These projects will then be ranked for funding consideration and selected for award based on the ranking.
+These projects will then be ranked for funding consideration and selected for award based on the ranking protect low- and moderate-income communities, and protect essential public services; as well as support HUD-designated Most Impacted and Distressed (MID) areas, leverage other funding sources such as FEMA Public Assistance, Hazard Mitigation Grant Program funds, State of Hawai'i resources, or private investment, and demonstrate readiness and alignment with the County's Capital Improvement Program or other long-term recovery plans.
+Alternate projects may be designated for future funding if prioritized projects are withdrawn, delayed, or deemed infeasible.